 For information on City field conditions, please visit our Field Closures page or contact our hotline number at 780-459-1568.

-Public Works maintains almost 400 waste receptacles throughout parks and along trails across the city consisting of surface-mounted cans and in-ground tubes.
+The City of St. Albert maintains almost 400 waste receptacles throughout parks and along trails across the city consisting of surface-mounted cans and in-ground tubes.

 The in-ground tubes offer a cleaner and more efficient way to dispose of park waste as they hold approximately 20 times more waste than that of the standard containers.
 They also have a no-spill top, which does not allow for any displacement of refuse from animals or environmental concerns.